DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v011/README.md

 Version 11 extends this by:

 - Evaluating all contexts within a level
-- Aggregating performance across contexts
+- Evaluating performance across multiple contexts within a level
 - Applying level progression logic based on results

 ---